-Notice how the Special\Code\Flag is set to 1 because the Special\Code is missing from this row.
+The Special\Code\Flag is set to 1 because the Special\Code is missing from this row.

 A One-Way Frequency is run using the 4 flags:

 Here is the One-Way Frequency output with the 4 flags:

 This One-Way Frequency is setup to automatically send an email when this project is run.